RobertBouillon/cscodingguidelines/asyncawait.md

 - Avoid async/await outside of environments with high-volume context switching.

-  There's no benefit, only cost (and several [caveats](#common-pitfalls)) to using async/await over traditional threading.
+  The main benefit to cooperative multitasking is avoiding context switches.
+Do not use async/await unless your application's performance profile indicates significant time lost to context switches.
+There is a cost to async/await that is not recuperated unless the time is gained back by avoiding excessive context switching.

   A synchronous API is simpler and functionality is more predictable.
 Generally speaking, this limits async/await to ASP.NET and network applications.

 - Avoid `ValueTask`